johnsbuck/johnsbuck.github.io/_posts/2016-11-18-way_too_meteor.md

 We'd also like to add some major features, including referencing these meteorites to other web data by clicking on the individual point and populating the data using some Google Search API or Amazon's [Common Crawl](https://aws.amazon.com/public-datasets/common-crawl/ "Over 2 billion web pages viewed...").
-We'd also like to have basic data, such as mass and geo-location, visible when hovering over individual points.
+We'd also like to have ba<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
+sic data, such as mass and geo-location, visible when hovering over individual points.

 # Conclusion